Dryad logo with the title of 'Driad Press—Poetry and Prose'

 Books shipped postage-free in the U.S.

-Set in 1921, Harrell Hickman and Willem Redd have returned home from the brutality of trench warfare in the no man’s land of France.
-The two grew up in different parts of the country — Hickman in Baltimore, Redd in a small Nebraskan town.
-Neither has been able to resume what they were or might have been, having survived the madness of bodies blown up and the overwhelming deaths from machine gun fire, poisonous gas, mortars, and grenades day after day after day.
+Set in 1921, Harrell Hickman and Willem Redd have returned from no man’s land and the brutality of war in the trenches in France.
+Neither has been able to resume what they were or might have been after living through the senselessness of crushing deaths from machine gun fire, poisonous gas, and mortars day after day after day.

 ______________________________________________________